 "Nigerian Youth Must Support Jonathan's Administration""Nigerian Youth Must Support Jonathan's Administration"

-Mr. Azubuike has dedicated his piece of writing, entitled The Stake Of The Youths In Transformation Agenda Of Present Administration“to the Nigerian youth of today, the African youth of today.”
+Mr. Azubuike has dedicated his piece of writing, entitled The Stake Of The Youths In Transformation Agenda Of Present Administration, “to the Nigerian youth of today, the African youth of today.”
 He stresses how important the strong, motivated, energetic youth are to any society.
 All these traits help to forge the future leaders.

 “Leadership is not something that happens in a particular tenure or regime,” Mr. Azubuike says.
-“Leadership is a factor that is cultivated.
-It aims at rendering services, preserving integrity, consolidating on past gains, building strong institutions as foundation-laying for future generations.”

 Nigerian youth of today

-Nigerian youth of today can never be intimidated,” Mr. Azubuike continues.
+Today’s Nigerian youth, Mr. Azubuike says, are not divided along religious, ethnic or political lines.
+Hence, they are immune to any political or economic blackmail and sabotage – except for those who themselves want to be misled.Nigerian youth of today “can never be intimidated,” Mr. Azubuike continues.
 “The best way to avoid intimidation is through holistic education and improved research.
 The youth of today is unique and remarkable because we draw our strength and inspiration from history, culture, science and communication technologies.
 Our confidence in democracy and the rule of law is impeccable.”

 Mr. Azubuike is quick to admit that, despite their best intentions, the Nigerian youth today face a lot of drawbacks.
 He then warns young people not to give in to the multiple temptations.
 “Our political enemies,” he explains, “may choose to exploit our ignorance and the greedy temperament of some, and degrade our rights, and lure us into political thuggery, cultism, prostitution, drug abuse and other forms of social vices just to score cheap political goals.”